Tradewinds Villas – Friendly, self-contained, and budget-priced, with a tropical feel in the ‘burbs.

 - Restaurant & Bar: With only 6 bungalows, a restaurant/bar is not warranted.

 - Breakfast: Provisions for a do-it-yourself continental breakfast are provided for the first night.
-Then, guests are expected to cater for themselves using their kitchen.
+Then, guests are expected to cater for themselves using their own kitchens.

 - Room Service: Not provided.